KRecursive/Getting-and-Cleaning-Data-Course-Assignment/README.md

 # Getting-and-Cleaning-Data-Course-Assignment

-Getting and Cleaning Data Coursera course.
+Getting and Cleaning Data.
 Peer-graded course project.
-The R script, run_analysis.R, performs the following procedures:
+"run_analysis.R" performs the following procedures:

-  Downloads and unzips the dataset then clears temps from the process.
+  Downloads and unzips the dataset then clears temp objects from the process.
   Loads activity and feature information.
   Loads training and test datasets.

-  Modifies training and test datasets to only include columns with mean and standard deviation.
+  Modifies training and test datasets to only include means and standard deviations.

-  Loads activity and subject data for the datasets.
+  Loads activity and subject data for the datasets and merges the columns.

-  Merges those columns with the dataset.

-  Merges the two datasets
+  Merges both datasets

-  Transforms activity and subject columns into factors.
+  Coerce activity and subject variables into factors.

-  Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+  Makes the final tidy dataset with means for each variable.
   The tidy data file is named, "finaldata.txt".